 About The SAT®

-What does the SAT stand for?
+What does SAT stand for?
 Originally called the Scholastic Aptitude Test, the full form of the SAT was later changed to the Scholastic Assessment Test.
-However, as this test has evolved over time and grown in popularity, the SAT is no longer considered an acronym.
+However, as this test has evolved over time and grown in popularity, SAT is no longer considered an acronym.

 SAT Overview